 The women have a boundless commitment to peacebuilding and combined experience of more than twenty-five years of creating and implementing effective interventions for vulnerable girls and women around the globe.
 Through their fellowship experience, they met two exceptional women Rotarians who shared their enthusiasm and dream of empowering young women to transcend significant situational barriers to education, self-actualization, and well-being.

-Each one of MGI’s four founders overcame the odds baked into their life circumstances to successfully complete impressive post-graduate degrees and rise to the level of experts in their combined fields of gender, education, public policy, communications, and art education.
+Each one of MGI’s four visionaries overcame the odds baked into their life circumstances to successfully complete impressive post-graduate degrees and rise to the level of experts in their combined fields of gender, education, public policy, communications, and art education.
 These survivors and thrivers are recognized leaders in the social impact field and purposefully determined to offer a hand up to the most vulnerable women and girls living in urban slums, refugee camps, villages, and other marginalized communities.

 Lost education is not the only casualty created by the pandemic and ensuing lockdowns.
 A “shadow pandemic” has emerged in a number of countries across the globe: sexual violence and exploitation of women and girls.
 At-risk girls need support and access to education in order to pave the way for economic stability for themselves and their families.